oppia/oppia-web-developer-docs/Creating-and-modifying-storage-models.md

 5. (Only if deletion policy **is not** NOT_APPLICABLE) Add `has_reference_to_user_id(cls, user_id)` to the model, this method should return true when any of the models fields contains the specified `user_id`.
 6. If the deletion policy is:
     - DELETE or DELETE_AT_END: Add `apply_deletion_policy(cls, user_id)` to the model, this method should delete all the models of this class that in any field reference the user with `user_id`.
-    - LOCALLY_PSEUDONYMIZE or PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE: You will need to know the context of this model and do the pseudonymization in a wipeout service.
+    - LOCALLY_PSEUDONYMIZE or PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE: You will need to know the context of this model and do the pseudonymization in a wipeout service, see [Adding pseudonymizable models](https://github.com/oppia/oppia/wiki/Creating-and-modifying-storage-models#adding-pseudonymizable-models)
 10. (Only if takeout policy is CONTAINS_USER_DATA) Add `export_data(user_id)` to the model, this method should return the data from the models that belong or reference the specified `user_id`.
 11. [Add validator for the model](https://github.com/oppia/oppia/wiki/Writing-Validators-for-storage-models).
 12. **If this model relates to some parent models (for example this is a model that will exist for every exploration so the parent model would be `ExplorationModel`) make sure that when the parent model is deleted this model is also deleted.**

+### Adding pseudonymizable models

+1. Check if the new model is already connected to some existing model or set of models.
+For example, when you add a model that is supposed to track statistics for a feedback thread it would be connected to GeneralFeedbackThreadModel.
+    - If it is connected to an existing model find where the model is handled in the wipeout service and include the new model in that place to be part of the pseudonymization.
+Continuing with the example the new feedback model would need to be included in the _pseudonymize_feedback_models function.
+    - If it is not connected to an existing model create a new function in the wipeout service that will handle the pseudonymization.
+You can inspire by the existing pseudonymization functions like _pseudonymize_feedback_models or _pseudonymize_activity_models_without_associated_rights_models.
+2. If the model should be deleted if it is private (has deletion policy of PSEUDONYMIZE_IF_PUBLIC_DELETE_IF_PRIVATE) make sure that in the case of the private model the whole model is actually deleted and not only pseudonymized.

 ## Modifying a model field